Tarun007a/POTDSolutions/README.md

 🤝 Contributions

-This repo is mainly for my personal practice, but if you notice any mistakes, have better solutions or have knowledge about any other programming language, feel free to open an issue or submit a pull request.
+If you notice any mistakes, have better solutions or have knowledge about any other programming language, feel free to open an issue or submit a pull request.